Published: December 21, 2020

 Introduction

-I am working on writing summary posts for each category (like this one), so my readers will be able to see all of my posts written for some of the more popular categories on my blog, easily (at a glance).
-There are currently more than 30 summary posts live on the blog – with another 30 in the works.
-To see all of those in one list click on the “Summary Post By Theme 2020” clickable keyword at the top of the post.
-When you get a list of results with a search please note that there are only 8 posts shown per page but there is a handy “next page” link at the bottom of the page if your search has more than 8 results (which many do)!
+I am working on writing summary pieces for each category (like this one), so readers will be able to see all our articles written for some of the more popular categories on the site, easily, at a glance.
+There are currently more than 30 summaries live on the website — with another 30 in the works.
+To see all of those in one list, click on the “Summary Article by Theme 2020” keyword at the top of the piece.
+When you get a list of results with a search, please note that there are only 8 articles shown per page but there is a handy “next page” link at the bottom of the site if your search has more than 8 results (which many do)!

-- Here is an important post that has a video to help people understand how to Navigate the (more than 2,600) posts with information (including consumer goods test results) here on the Lead Safe Mama blog!
-Post Link.
+- Here is an important article with a video to help people understand how to Navigate the (more than 2,600) articles with information (including consumer goods test results) here on the site!

 - Here’s the category overview link for Glass Milk Bottles.
-When you click this it will come up with a set of at least 5 posts (at the time of publishing this) that you can scroll through to see all of the related posts: Category Link.
+When you click this link it will come up with a set of at least five articles (as of this publishing date), which you can scroll through to see all related articles: Category link.

 Reusable milk bottles (normally from a local dairy):